Skip to main content

 Sara Solorzano

-In 2019, Sara received her Associate degree in Social Work and transferred to UC San Diego in fall 2020.
-She helped structure, propose and launch the Triton Underground Scholars (TUS) program designed for formerly incarcerated/system impacted individuals pursuing higher education, just like her.
-“I survived COVID and have faced barriers and challenges throughout my non-traditional path, but I am committed to learning, growing, and always helping others.”
+Sara went on to earn her Emergency Medical Technician (EMT) certification and was a proud First Responder for three years.
+In 2019, Sara maintained her full-time position working nights as an EMT and began taking classes during the day.
+Sara received her Associate Degree in Social Work and transferred to UC San Diego in fall 2020.
+She helped structure, propose and launch the Triton Underground Scholars (TUS) program at UC San Diego, a program designed for formerly incarcerated/system-impacted individuals pursuing higher education.
+“I have faced barriers and challenges throughout my non-traditional path that are still difficult to talk about, but I am committed to learning, growing, and always helping others.”
+Sara understands from personal experiences the importance of resources that can be life-changing for individuals who only need an opportunity to help them embrace their potential.

 The Eleanor Roosevelt College scholar has used her talents and adaptability to help her thrive in life.
 “I want to make a difference through empowerment, advocacy, unity, and policy.
-I am majoring in International Studies – Sociology, which is giving me such in-depth knowledge and ideas of ways in which I can disrupt the inequality that exists within our society.”
+I am majoring in International Studies with an emphasis in Sociology, which is giving me such in-depth knowledge and ideas of ways in which I can disrupt the inequality that exists within our society at times.”